Property Tax Resources ยท Dawson County, Texas

 Dawson County lies on the South Plains southwest of Lubbock, with Lamesa as the county seat.
 Cotton farming, oil and gas production, and feedlot operations have driven the local economy for generations.
 The county has seen population decline for decades, but recent data shows median property values in Lamesa jumped nearly 14% between 2023 and 2024 โ from around $90,800 to $103,400.
 That means assessments are rising even as the population shrinks.

 With a 1.57% effective tax rate and median bills around $1,299, Dawson County property owners have real reason to review their assessments each spring.
-Texas law gives every owner the right to protest annually at no cost โ and statewide, 60 to 70% of protests result in a reduction.
+Texas law gives every owner the right to protest annually at no cost.

 Official CAD site โ appraisal notices, exemption applications, and district contact information.